-Frequency Band Operations Notes 7 190-7 250 MHz EESS (Earth-to- space) Used for tracking, telemetry and control (TT&C) only 7 450-7 550 MHz MetSat (space-to- Earth) GSO MetSats only Used to enable wide bandwidths to meet high data rates for the downlink of raw instrument data from geostationary (GSO) MetSat systems 7 750-7 900 MHz MetSat (space-to- Earth) NGSO MetSats only For transmitting the raw meteorological data from non-geostationary (NGSO) meteorological satellites and the global dissemination of the meteorological data directly to the users of direct broadcast Earth stations 8 025-8 400 MHz EESS (space-to- Earth) Earth stations in this band constitute a critical part of the EESS communications infrastructure.
+Frequency Band Operations Notes 7 190-7 250 MHz EESS (Earth-to-space) Used for tracking, telemetry and control (TT&C) only 7 450-7 550 MHz MetSat (space-to-Earth) GSO MetSats only

+Frequency Band Operations Notes Used to enable wide bandwidths to meet high data rates for the downlink of raw instrument data from geostationary (GSO) MetSat systems.
+7 750-7 900 MHz MetSat (space-to-Earth) NGSO MetSats only For transmitting the raw meteorological data from non-geostationary (NGSO) meteorological satellites and the global dissemination of the meteorological data directly to the users of direct broadcast Earth stations to ensure compliance with low latency data access requirements for meteorological applications.
+8 025-8 400 MHz EESS (space-to-Earth) Earth stations in this band constitute a critical part of the EESS communications infrastructure.
 Used to enable wide bandwidths to meet high data rates for the downlink of raw instrument data from EESS systems.
 Used for real-time data transmission directly from the satellite to direct broadcast Earth stations with a direct line-of-sight to the satellite.
-These stations provide immediate observations of the local environment and are used for tasks ranging from forecasting weather to monitoring plant health to directing fire fighters battling wildland fires
+These stations provide immediate observations of the local environment and are used for tasks ranging from forecasting weather to monitoring plant health to directing fire fighters battling wildland fires.
+8 175-8 215 MHz MetSat (Earth-to-space) Used for uplink of High Resolution Image Transmission (HRIT) to GSO meteorological satellites for dissemination of processed data to users.